birneylab/FEHAT/README.md

 If not provided, framerate is automatically calculated from image timestamps.
 Alternatively, set the framerate through this argument.

+**--cluster**

+Cluster mode.
+Distributes evaluation on an LSF HPC.

 **-m**, **--maxjobs**

 For cluster mode, defines the maximum number of jobs to run at the same time.
-It is helpful on busy servers if you don't want to bother others users.
+It is helpful on busy servers if you don't want to bother other users.
 E.g.: ``-m 30``

 **--email**

-For debugging purpose, you can set this argument to receive emails with the results of each well (subjob).
+For debugging purposes, you can set this argument to receive emails with the results of each well (subjob).
 The email address will be the email of the user logged on the cluster.

 **--crop**